datacenter/aci-monitoring-stack/docs/labs/lab1.md

 ![alt text](images/lab1/oganize.png)
 Here you can
 - Change the ordering of the fields, by drag them by the vertical dots on the left
-- Hide them, by clicking on the "eye` symbol
+- Hide them, by clicking on the `eye` symbol
 - Rename them by adding text in the empty box on the right of the field name

 You are free to sort things as you please but I would recommend to at least: